ammaar0x01/Digital_portfolio/Digital_Portfolio.md

 ## 📬 CV Submission

 ### 📁 Evidence
-- Final CV submitted through the university platform.
-- Saved in multiple formats (PDF, Word).
+- Saved in the form of a PDF.
 - [Link to Submission Screenshot](link-to-screenshot)

 ### ✨ Reflection: STAR Technique